 Why not upgrade your Wi-Fi?
-Here's our guide to the best routers
+Here's our guide to the best routers!

 - Top features: 2x auto-sensing Ethernet ports per unit, Easy setup, Works with all other eeros

-If you're looking to cover your home with a mesh network, Eero is one of the easiest systems to get up and running.
+If you're looking to cover your home with a mesh network, The third generation Eero is one of the easiest systems to get up and running.
 While Eero doesn't disclose the exact speeds of its routers, we typically see speeds max out around 400Mbps.
-If you have gigabit internet, this is not your best option since much of your speed won't be utilized.
+This is not your best option if you have gigabit internet since much of your speed won't be utilized.
 Still, for most people, Eero is fast enough.

-If you're a fan of the Eero platform but need a bit more speed, the Eero 6 and Eero Pro 6 will provide enough speed for internet connections of up to 500Mbps and 1Gbps respectively.
+If you're a fan of the Eero platform but need a bit more speed, the Eero 6 and Eero Pro 6 will provide enough speed for internet connections of up to 500Mbps and 1Gbps, respectively.
 Even without a Wi-Fi 6 device, the increased mesh performance can improve your connection.

 Each compact unit measures 3.86 inches wide and 2.36 inches tall and has two Ethernet ports on the back.
 The Ethernet ports can be used to strengthen the mesh connection or to connect wired devices.
-The node will be able to automatically switch between modes.
-If you need more coverage than you get with the included node, you can add any Eero router to your mesh for more coverage including older units.
+The node will be able to switch between modes automatically.
+If you need more coverage than you get with the included node, you can add any Eero router to your mesh for more coverage, including older units.

 Pros: